reiss-d/lazy-init/README.md

 a === b // true
 ```
 #### Caching
-Caching results in only a single object being created for the given object structure.
+Caching results in only a single value ever being created for the given value structure.

 **`Example`**